 The vast majority of information security incidents aren't caused by highly-sophisticated, unprecedented technological exploitation.
-In fact, the bulk of security incidents are caused by just ten known security vulnerabilities or humans who fall prey to phishing attacks.
+In fact, the bulk of security incidents is caused by just ten known security vulnerabilities or humans who fall prey to phishing attacks.
 Significantly reducing your company's risk of data breach requires organizations to mitigate the most commonly overlooked risks.

 The breadth of the security field may be responsible for an organization's overlooked vulnerabilities.
 While one company may be an expert at applying necessary patches, the security policy may be well out-of-date.
 A competitor may have strong technological safeguards, but sloppy mobile protection.
 Best practices and regulatory compliance require organizations to take a comprehensive approach to risk management.
 In this blog, we'll define 10 of the most commonly overlooked security risks and discuss best practices for mitigation.

 1. Mobile Devices

 Mobile devices are a critical tool for worker productivity.
 A CIOInsight study indicates workers may gain as many as nine hours per week of additional productivity when given access to a smartphone, tablet, or another device.
 However, these devices can introduce a wide array of risks and vulnerabilities to the enterprise.

 Some of the most common mobile-related risks can include:

 - Data leakage

 - Mobile device management (MDM) technology can improve oversight and the ability to maintain consistent, on-time security updates to mobile devices.